Justus0405/eln-wiki/docs/1-beginner/switches-and-relays.md

 # Switches & Relays

+> [!INFO]
-Switches and relays provide electrical isolation between control and load circuits.
-When a switch or relay is open, no current flows.
+> Switches and relays provide electrical isolation between control and load circuits.
+> When a switch or relay is open, no current flows.
 When closed, current can flow freely.
-Each voltage tier has its corresponding switches and relays.
+> Each voltage tier has its corresponding switches and relays.

 # Switches